gui1117/tiolved/README.md

 to do
 -----
-* create maptable from .tmx file allow to use save and not export, it may be kept
+* create maptable from .tmx file allow to use save instead of export, it may be kept
 * canvas must be drawned with linear approximation or not.
+No, use love.graphics.setDefaultFilter.
-* Isometric must be done
+* Isometric must be done, so it changes the tileset structure because tile must be drawned from up left to down right.
 * for orthogonal useful function must be divided in toRender(x) and to Render(y)